 ESL Credit Courses

 The following classes are designed to improve students' language skills to enable them to successfully complete academic coursework.
-Students who receive low scores on the English Proficiency Evaluation will be required to take courses in the non-credit Iowa Intensive English Program prior to beginning University coursework.
-ESL credit courses are offered in the spring and fall semesters, with a smaller number of course offerings in the summer.
+Students who receive low scores on the English Proficiency Evaluation will be required to take courses in the non-credit ESL Transitional Program prior to beginning University coursework.
+ESL credit courses are offered in the spring and fall semesters.
 ESL credit courses are taught by ESL lecturers as well as TAs who are pursuing advanced degrees in the Department of Linguistics.
 Up-to-date schedule information is available on MyUI.

 Spaces in ESL classes will be made available to students who are not required to take the classes if space is available and the class is appropriate for the student.
 Students who are not required may place their names on waiting lists for the classes they would like to take.